irudnyts/ruin/README.md

 as an S4 class, having a simulator of its path, and a plotting function.
 Further, a Monte-Carlo estimator of a ruin probability for a finite time is implemented, using a parallel computation.
-Currently, the package extends two classical risk models Cramer-Lundberg and Sparre Andersen models by including capital injections (positive jumps).
+Currently, the package extends two classical risk models, namely, Cramer-Lundberg and Sparre Andersen models by including capital injections (positive jumps).

 ## Installation